florimondmanca/msgpack-asgi/README.md

 ```

 That's all there is to it!
 You can now go reduce the size of your payloads. :-)

+## How it works

+An ASGI application wrapped around `MessagePackMiddleware` will perform automatic content negotiation based on the client's capabilities.
+More precisely:

+- If the client sends MessagePack-encoded data with the `application/x-msgpack` content type, `msgpack-asgi` will automatically re-encode it to JSON for your application to consume.
+- If the client sent the `Accept: application/x-msgpack` header, `msgpack-asgi` will automatically re-encode any JSON response data to MessagePack for the client to consume.

+(In other cases, `msgpack-asgi` won't intervene at all.)

 ## License